abhishekjaden/chest-xray-detection/README.md

 ## Overview

 Multi-class object detection over 14 thoracic findings, using the VinBigData Chest X-ray dataset.
-The project covers the full lifecycle — data engineering, training, evaluation, API, frontend, and live deployment — but the substantive contribution is the evaluation: four independent lines of evidence establishing that **data scarcity, not model architecture, is the binding performance constraint.**
+The project covers the full lifecycle — data engineering, training, evaluation, API, frontend, and live deployment — but the substantive contribution is the evaluation: An initial hypothesis that data scarcity drove the per-class failures was tested against the full dataset annotations and **rejected** (ρ = +0.055, p = 0.85).
+Neither data volume nor architecture explains which classes fail.

 ## Results